 The global toy market saw $80.8 billion in revenue over the past decade.
-This industry, while dominated by a few major players, is comprised of numerous companies seeking to produce items oriented towards children.
+This industry, while dominated by a few major players, comprises numerous companies seeking to produce items oriented towards children.
 This presents a duel-fold need—manufacturers should be able to assure the safety of their products and have this information easily conveyed to parents or purchasers.

 In the United States, ASTM F963 offers guidance for this.
 Internationally, the ISO 8124 series of international standards developed by the ISO technical committee for the safety of toys (ISO/TC 181) are looked to for assurance.
 This series is broken up into numerous parts:

 ISO 8124-1:2022 – Safety of toys – Part 1: Safety aspects related to mechanical and physical properties

 This standard applies to all toys, or “any product or material designed or clearly intended for use in play by children under 14 years of age,” with some exceptions.
 It specifies acceptable criteria for the structural characteristics of toys, covering numerous components of toy products with guidelines that vary according to the intended age group.

 You can read more about this document in our post on ISO 8124-1:2022.